mpostol/OPC-UA-OOI/Networking/SemanticData/README_MQTTMapping.md

 The article [Networking of SemanticData Library](README.md#message-transport) the section *Message Transport* contains description covering instruction for the external MQTT handling components.
 An example how to implement the Transport layer for the UDP protocol is illustrated by the project [UA Data Example Application](../ReferenceApplication).
 This application uses two implementation of the `IMessageHandlerFactory`:

 * `ConsumerMessageHandlerFactory` - to create communication infrastructure for the consumer role
-* `ProducerMessageHandlerFactory` - to create communication infrastructure for the consumer role
+* `ProducerMessageHandlerFactory` - to create communication infrastructure for the producer role

 It has been implements by the following classes providing the required interfaces: